ObjectModules/deploy/[Mapping]-Employment.md

 Then diagram will be shown as below:
 ![Flow](https://hyipworld.github.io/images/github/doc/figure8.png)
 ##3rd Employment
 An important thing is what we will do with achieve it.
 On 2nd employment, the rating is process of sorting to become a library and Monitoring is process to gain the data.
-So the 3rd employment is simply produce _a query_.
+So the 3rd employment is simply produce _a query_ in such a way that it give _a result_ when it is implemented to the library.
 ```js
 letter a stand as script
 letter b stand as team